Lasting power of attorney: Creating an LPA

 From the point of view of someone who needs (or may potentially need) one or both LPAs, the Office of the Public Guardian is one of the first points of contact.

-To apply for a Lasting Power of Attorney, the donor has to fill in the application forms giving details for themselves, the attorneys and another person known as the certificate provider to witness that the decision has been made with the donor's understanding and agreement.
+To apply for a Lasting Power of Attorney, the donor has to fill in the application forms giving details for themselves, the attorneys, and a person who has known the donor well for at least two years, known as the certificate provider, to certify that the decision has been made with the donor's understanding and agreement.
 An LPA cannot be created once the donor has lost capacity.

-A Lasting Power of Attorney is made by filling in a form in a prescribed manner, signed and witnessed in a prescribed order.
-There is a Web site which allows data to be filled in, and provides a filled-in form ready to be signed and witnessed in printable PDF format.
+A Lasting Power of Attorney is made by filling in a form in a prescribed manner, signed by the donor, the attorneys, the certificate provider, and two witnesses in a prescribed order.
+There is a Web site which allows data to be filled in, and then generates a filled-in form in printable PDF format ready to be signed and witnessed.
 Detailed instructions are provided for both types of LPA, 'Property and Financial Affairs' and 'Health and Welfare', in document form (on request, or by download), or on the Web site.
-Alternatively a solicitor can be engaged to prepare the LPA.
+A solicitor may be engaged to prepare the LPA, but this is not a requirement.

 The OPG documentation provides some help and advice on drafting the LPA in a way which best meets the requirements of the donor when the LPA needs to be activated.

-A fee is payable at the time of registration: it is £82 for either of the two types of LPA, with exemption or reduction in some cases.
+A fee of £92 is payable at the time of registration from 17 November 2025, increased from £82 previously, for either of the two types of LPA, with exemption or reduction in some cases.